Parker Dam State Park

 Moshannon State Forest: This 180,000- acre state forest stretches across northcentral Pennsylvania.
 Beautiful scenery abounds in several wild and natural areas.
 For additional state forest information contact Moshannon State Forest, 814-765-0821.

-Services available in nearby towns: Penfield (5 miles) - convenience stores, restaurants, Laundromat, mechanics, gasoline stations, post office and car wash.
+Services Available in Nearby Towns: Penfield (5 miles) – convenience store, restaurant, coin-operated laundry, mechanics, gasoline stations, church and post office.
 Clearfield (17 miles south), DuBois (19 miles west) and St. Marys (20 northeast) offer shopping centers and hospitals.

 Explore Pennsylvania Wilds